-Historical evidence has suggested that it was in the Middle Kingdom (ancient China) where the domestication of dogs first appeared.
-This can be traced as far back as 15,000 years ago, where scientists have identified maximum genetic variation.
+Historical evidence has suggested that it was in ancient China, where the domestication of dogs first appeared.
+This practice can be traced as far back as 15,000 years ago, where scientists have identified maximum genetic variation.

 There was also a time in Chinese history when certain breeds were patronized by the rich and elite.
 And unlike the past, people in China have grown to love dogs.
 As a result, it’s common for Chinese families to own a pet dog now, despite stringent government regulations.